Your Slow Dentistry

 In recent years there have been many individuals that have tried to trademark our name, opening academies and creating social media pages using the term “Slow Dentistry”.
 Our European trademark was registered in March 2015 and we are not affiliated to anyone.
 We have no partnerships with any organisation containing the name Slow Dentistry.
 We do, however, have partnerships with multiple, globally recognised institutions and brands that recognise and support our role and positive impact in global dentistry.
 Consult our list of valued and trusted partners here.

-Slow Dentistry is operated and managed by a non-profit foundation based in Switzerland.
-As such, we are carefully monitored and financially controlled.
 All companies that wish to help sponsor our cause are welcome to do so.
 We do not accept all donations, as we must ensure that the company’s mission is aimed at improving the standards of care through their products, services, software and/or technologies.

 We are particularly attentive to companies whose mission statement is to lower carbon emissions and work towards a sustainable future.
 Equally important is that they try to maintain a sense of inclusion so that all dentists around the world can aspire to work with their products.
 We currently offer a series of benefits for companies that wish to make a donation – please contact us so we can send you more information.